-Bleeding from the belly button can occur for several reasons, most of which are treatable and not a cause for concern.
+Bleeding from the belly button can occur for several reasons.
+Some of these may include infections, cysts, or endometriosis.

 This article discusses some different causes of belly button bleeding, what symptoms to look for, and how to treat it.

 The sections below discuss some factors that may cause a person’s belly button to bleed:

 However, disrupting this delicate ecosystem can lead to bacterial or fungal overgrowth.
 Bacteria including staphylococcus and streptococcus can cause a type of skin infection called cellulitis.

 An overgrowth of the candidiasis fungus — which lives in the mouth, throat, and vagina, as well as on the skin — can cause yeast infections.

 The symptoms may vary depending on what organism caused the infection.

 Some general symptoms of an infection in the belly button include:

 - redness or skin discoloration in or around the belly button

 - itching or swelling of the affected skin